Children in skating program

-Strathcona County Youth Programs support the Canadian Sport for Life LTAD Model.
+Strathcona County Youth Programs support the Canadian Sport for Life Long-Term Development (LTD) Model.
 The activities taught in our programs align with the developmental abilities of our participants based on their age.
-This promotes the physical and social wellbeing of each participant.
+This promotes the physical and social well-being of each participant.

-Our child, youth and teen programs are jam-packed full of fun with courses designed to keep your kids active and expand on their existing sports skillsets or teach them new ones.
-In the fall and winter, you’ll find a large selection of skating options, as well as sports like badminton, basketball, volleyball and soccer.
+Our child, youth and teen programs are entry-level recreational classes designed to keep participants active and build on their existing sports skills, as well as teach them new ones.
+In the fall, winter and spring, you’ll find a large selection of skating options, as well as sports such as badminton, basketball, volleyball and soccer.

 Child, youth and teen programs